Henrik Lundqvist: International play

 Lundqvist is the all-time leader among goaltenders, and 11th overall of all players, in games played for the Swedish national junior's ice hockey team.

-At the 2001 World U20 Championship in Moscow, Lundqvist led Sweden to a fourth-place finish in the tournament.
-After an upset 3–2 win over the hosting nation Russia in the quarterfinals, Sweden lost 0–1 against the Czech Republic in the semifinals, and 1–2 in overtime against Canada in the bronze medal game.
+At the 2001 World U20 Championship, Lundqvist led Sweden to a fourth-place finish in the tournament.
+After an upset 3–2 win over the hosting nation Russia in the quarterfinals, Sweden lost 1–0 against the Czech Republic in the semifinals, and 2–1 in overtime against Canada in the bronze medal game.

 Lundqvist debuted for the senior Swedish team on 10 November 2002 in the 2002 Karjala Tournament in Helsinki.

 Lundqvist was selected to the 2003 World Championship but was third string goaltender behind Tommy Salo and Mikael Tellqvist.
 The following year, at the 2004 World Championship, Lundqvist was the starting goaltender and he was selected to the tournament all-star team.

 Lundqvist and Jörgen Jönsson were the only two Elitserien players selected to play for Sweden at the 2004 World Cup of Hockey.
 Lacking experience on the smaller ice surface, Lundqvist was again third string behind Salo and Tellqvist.

 In the 2004–05 Euro Hockey Tour, Lundqvist was named best goaltender in Karjala Tournament and Sweden Hockey Games by the directorate, as well as to the media all-star team in both tournaments.
 At the 2005 World Championship in Vienna and Innsbruck, Austria, Lundqvist played in all nine games during the tournament, where Sweden eventually lost the bronze medal game against Russia.

 Lundqvist's most memorable international performance came at the 2006 Winter Olympics in Turin, where he led Sweden to the gold medal over their archrivals Finland.
 In six Olympic starts, Lundqvist went 5–1, allowing only 12 goals with a .907 save percentage.
 He holds the career record for most shutouts in best-on-best hockey, with four.

 In the 2017 World Championship, Lundqvist joined the Swedish team in the group stage and stayed in net for all five remaining games, including the final against Canada.
 Lundqvist had an excellent tournament and recorded a 1.31 GAA, and a .946 save percentage.
 The final against Canada went into a shootout and Lundqvist stopped all four Canadian chances to lead his country to its tenth World Championship title, on a national team captained by his identical twin brother Joel Lundqvist.

 Lundqvist joined Sweden again in the 2019 World Championship right after the NHL season ended.
 Sweden finished the tournament in fifth place after a 5–4 overtime loss to Finland in the quarterfinals, marking the only time Lundqvist lost to the Finnish team.

 Inline hockey

-Lundqvist led team Sweden with spectacular goaltending to their first ever medal in inline hockey when they won gold at the 2002 IIHF InLine Hockey World Championship.
+Lundqvist led team Sweden with spectacular goaltending to their first ever medal in inline hockey when they won gold at the 2002 InLine Hockey World Championship.

 Personal life

 Family

+Lundqvist has an identical twin brother, Joel, who, like Henrik, is also a former professional ice hockey player.

-Lundqvist married Therese Andersson in the summer of 2011, and the couple have two daughters.
+Lundqvist and his wife have two daughters.